Easy Lotus Biscoff Tarts

 Pin It

-Make simple Biscoff Tarts with our crisp, 4-ingredient pastry shells and an easy no-bake Biscoff filling.
-Marbled with dairy free white chocolate, these pretty vegan tartlets make the perfect individual dessert.
+Make these simple Biscoff Tarts with our crisp, 4-ingredient pastry shells and an easy no-bake Biscoff filling.
+Marbled with dairy free white chocolate, these pretty vegan-friendly tartlets make the perfect individual dessert.

 These easy Biscoff Tarts combine buttery, melt-in-the-mouth pastry with a sweet, cinnamon, cookie-butter filling.
 Requiring just 6 ingredients, these Biscoff tartlets are actually rather simple to make.
 With their pretty marbled white chocolate top, they make the perfect dinner party dessert.